pikeabot/leaderboard-rust/README.md

 # Game Leaderboard
 Written using Rust just because
-Using Axum framework and Redis
+Using Axum framework Redis and PostgreSQL

 Using https://systemdesign.one/leaderboard-system-design/ as a reference for requirements and system design
 Would like to include an absolute leaderboard and relative leaderboards